-In nominal dollars, the State of Georgia's total funding for victim services programs - including Victims of Crime Act (VOCA), STOP Violence Against Women Act (VAWA), and Sexual Assault Services Program (SASP) monies - has increased by almost 10% since 2002.
+In nominal dollars, the State of Georgia's total funding for victim services programs - including Women Act (VAWA), and Sexual Assault Services Program (SASP) monies - has increased by almost 10% since 2002.
 However after adjusting for inflation, the State's total federal funding for victim services programs has actually decreased by approximately 12.4% in that same time period.
 Despite the creation of SASP, which is specifically for sexual assault services, providers are forced to operate with less funding.
 This is a common theme that CJCC has seen in annual VOCA performance reports.
 From service providers' perspective, the demand for their services outstrips their ability to supply them.